Skip to Main Content

 Write a couple of paragraphs of text and compile

 There are some areas where basic LaTeX cannot solve your problem.
 To enhance the capabilities of LaTeX you can load packages.
-These are activated with the command:
+These are activated with the command:\usepackage[options]{package}.
+We will practice the use of usepackage several times in this lesson.

 Basic commands